 There are four common clinical patterns of disease.

-Skin changes most commonly occur as a consequence of widespread infection with Aspergillus in patients with impaired immunity.
+Skin changes are most commonly a consequence of widespread infection with aspergillus in patients with impaired immunity.

-Because this fungus is present everywhere throughout the environment it is virtually impossible to avoid it altogether.
+Because the aspergillus fungus is present everywhere throughout the environment, it is virtually impossible to avoid it altogether.
 In patients with severely impaired immunity, the following measures may be helpful:

 © 2018 DermNet New Zealand Trust.